 Google reviews work like compound interest for a small service business.
 Ten reviews this season, thirty next, sixty the season after.
-At some point the map pack calls start arriving without any additional effort.
+Nobody outside Google can tell you the exact moment the map-pack calls start — but a growing, recent, real review record is something no competitor and no booking platform can fake quickly, and it works for you on every search after you build it.
 Money can't buy that position.
 You build it one trip at a time.

 Start With Your Google Business Profile